lsst/display_firefly/doc/index.rst

 Firefly Servers
 ===============

-Ideally, a Firefly server sitting close to your data and your Python workspace will have been provided to you.
-In some cases you may want to run your own Firefly server.
+In many cases, such as when using an LSST Science Platform environment, a Firefly server sitting close to your data and your Python workspace will have been provided to you.
+An alternative supported use case is to run a Firefly server on your local machine.

 Firefly server using Docker
 ---------------------------